appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/cd-with-gitlab.md

 6. Select the branch where you want to implement continuous delivery.
 For example, the `master` branch or any `feature` branch.

-7. Copy the provided endpoints and paste them into your CI/CD pipeline configuration.
-Replace the `curl` command with the command provided by Appsmith(as mentioned in step 3).
+7. Copy the Appsmith-provided endpoint and paste it into your CI/CD pipeline configuration.
+Replace the `curl` command with the command provided by Appsmith(as mentioned in the YAML file in step 3).

-8. Generate a bearer token for authenticating requests to the provided endpoint.
+8. Generate and copy the bearer token for authenticating requests to the provided endpoint.
 Save this token for future reference.
+Once done, click the **Finish Setup** button in your Appsmith application.

+9. In GitLab, add the **bearer token**.
+It is recommended that you create secrets or secure variables instead of directly adding them to the repository.

 <dd>

-For the [bearer token](https://oauth.net/2/bearer-tokens/), it is recommended that you create secrets or secure variables instead of directly adding them to the repository.

 *Example:* You can use GitLab's variables and secrets to securely store your bearer token.
 Add your token as a variable within the CI/CD settings of your repository.
 Subsequently, in your YAML file, use the token using `$GITLAB_CD_TOKEN`, like: